frictionlessdata/tableschema-py/README.md

 * `get_type(field_name, index=0)` - return the type for a given `field_name`
 * `get_fields_by_type(type_name)` - return all fields that match the given type
 * `get_constraints(field_name, index=0)` - return the constraints object for a given `field_name`
+* `convert_row(*args, fail_fast=False)` - convert the arguments given to the types of the current schema,
+* `convert(rows, fail_fast=False)` - convert rows using the current schema of the SchemaModel instance.

 Where the optional `index` argument is available, it can be used as a positional argument if the schema has multiple fields with the same name.
+Where the option `fail_fast` is given, it will raise the first error it encouters, otherwise an exceptions.MultipleInvalid will be raised (if there are errors).

 #### Types